momo-AUX1/craby/docs/guide/module-definition.md

     count: i32,  // Cannot maintain state
 }

-impl Spec for Counter {
+impl CounterSpec for Counter {
     fn increment(&self) -> Number {
         self.count += 1;  // Won't work!
 (It will always be the initial value)
         self.count as f64